RapDoodle/Image-Downloader-Plus/README.md

   --column-index INT    The index of the desired column.
   --column-name STRING  The name of the desired column.
   --exclude-header      Exclude the header from the input file.
   --max-attempts INT    Maximum number of attempts allowed to get the required number of images.
   --required-number INT
                         Required number of images to download for the keywords (default: any).
   --file-prefix STRING  File prefix (default: current keyword).
   --images-format STRING
                         The format of output images.
 Default: not converted.
   --images-quality INT  Only required when --images-format is specified.
-(Default: 95 when --images-format is
+(Default: 95 when
-                        specifed)
+                        --images-format is specifed)
-  --min-dim STRING      Minimum dimension of the image (default: none) --sort STRING         The criteria for sorting (default: rank,asc).
+  --min-dim STRING      Minimum dimension of the image (default: none).
+Example: 1024,768 --sort STRING         The criteria for sorting (default: rank,asc).
 Example: resolution,desc --echo-only           Only output the keywords in comma-separated format.
   --remove-extra        Only keep the minimum number of images.
   --starting-number INT
                         Your preference of the starting number (default: 1).
+  --include-index       Include the index in the folder name.
+  --remove-duplicate    Remove duplicate images.
   --verbose             Show debug information.
+  --debug-mode          Show debug information (not recommended).
+(crawler) PS D:\Work\BY\Image-Downloader-Plus>
+  --required-number INT
+                        Required number of images to download for the keywords (default: any).
+  --file-prefix STRING  File prefix (default: current keyword).
+  --images-format STRING
+                        The format of output images.
+Default: not converted.
+  --images-quality INT  Only required when --images-format is specified.
+(Default: 95 when
+                        --images-format is specifed)
+  --min-dim STRING      Minimum dimension of the image (default: none).
+Example: 1024,768 --sort STRING         The criteria for sorting (default: rank,asc).
+Example: resolution,desc --echo-only           Only output the keywords in comma-separated format.
+  --remove-extra        Only keep the minimum number of images.
+  --starting-number INT
+                        Your preference of the starting number (default: 1).
   --include-index       Include the index in the folder name.
   --remove-duplicate    Remove duplicate images.
+  --verbose             Show debug information.
   --debug-mode          Show debug information (not recommended).
 ```